-We have received thousands of reports about this scam in New Zealand and are not aware of any cases where there has been proof of the recordings or where recordings have been released.
-Even if the scammer has obtained a password for your online accounts, it is very unlikely that they have been able to use this to access your computer’s content, webcam or browsing history.
+We’ve received thousands of reports about this scam in New Zealand and are not aware of any cases where there has been proof of the recordings or where recordings have been released.
+Even if the scammer has obtained a password for your online accounts, it’s very unlikely that they’ve been able to use this to access your computer’s content, webcam or browsing history.

 What to do if you’ve been affected:

 - Don’t respond or send any payments to the scammer.

 - Immediately change your password on any online accounts that you think may have been breached.
 The website ‘Have I Been Pwned?’ allows you to check if your email address is listed as being affected by one of the large data breaches included on their database.
 If your email address is listed, make sure you update your password on any of the affected sites.

 - Delete the scam email and mark it as spam so that your email filter removes it.